Prince-K-Ado/ist303_spr25_software_development/slides/week03_Lub_4-5_slides.md

 String Method - Translate (2/2)
   - Can combine table creation and translate functions:
   `mystring.translate(str.maketrans('', '', 'chars to replace'))`
+    - _nothing to replace_
+    - _no replacement characters provided_
-  _removes everything in 'chars to replace'_
+    - _removes everything in 'chars to replace'_

+---
+### Helper: Python String Library
-  - use python string library for additional utility (add these in lieu of 'chars to replace' above)
+  - use python string library for additional utility (can use these in lieu of 'chars to replace' example above)
     - `import string`
     - `string.whitespace` - all whitespace characters, `' \t\n\r\x0b\x0c'`
     - `string.punctuation` - all punctuation characters, `'!"#$%&\'()*+,-./:;<=>?@[\\]^_{|}~'`